ScreenCraft

 Writer, PROJECT ARTEMIS

 Rose Gilroy penned Project Artemis, which sold to Apple Studios.
 Scarlett Johansson and Channing Tatum star in the Greg Berlanti directed feature.
 Johansson and her production company These Pictures produced the film set to premiere in Summer 2024.
 Additionally, Rose wrote THE PACK, which was featured on The Black List.
 Jennifer Fox will produce with 30 West financing and executive producing.
 Alexander Skarsgård is set to direct and co-star with Florence Pugh.
-Rose is currently writing HOT MILK for Participant with Scarlett Johansson and These Pictures producing.

 Rose-Gilroy.png